arangodb/docs/3.10/administration-dc2dc.md

   -v
 ```

-Note: Invoking this command on the target datacenter will return different results from
+Note that invoking this command on the target datacenter will return different results from
 invoking it on the source datacenter.
 You need insight in both results to get a "complete picture".

 Where the `get status` command gives insight in the status of synchronization, there